rhatchet/DesiPizza/README.md

 ##Technical Details:

-This app was developed in Android with API target 24 (5.1.1) Lollipop and tested in Lollipop (5.0.1)
+This app was developed in Android with API target 15(4.0.3) Android IceCreamSandwich and tested in KitKat (4.4.2)

 ##Source Code: